Directional association of TeV to PeV astrophysical neutrinos with radio blazars: Estimate of the total neutrino flux from blazars

-We count the number of events that have at least one AGN from our complete sample above 0.15~Jy falling within positional uncertainties.
-This counting is repeated for the real dataset and for randomly-shifted samples, utilizing the same approach as in \autoref{s:analysis_logp}.
-The difference of these counts yields the number of excess neutrinos, i.e.\ those that are associated with AGNs.
-This number is $215\pm134$, which is consistent with zero at a $2\sigma$ level.
-Thus it does not constitute a significant evidence of a neutrino-AGN connection by itself.
-This could be expected: the dataset is based on fewer observations, and there is more noise at low neutrino energies resulting from the atmospheric background.
-However, it is still instructive to compare this estimate of number of AGN-associated neutrinos over the three years to the total number of detection events in the Northern sky over this period, 196316.
-We find that a fraction of $(1.1 \pm 0.7) \cdot 10^{-3}$ of all the detections can be explained by AGNs in our sample.
-This is around 1/3 of the total amount of astrophysical neutrinos in the three-year dataset, similar to the fraction for $E_\nu>200$~TeV case (\citealt{neutradio1} and \autoref{s:joint_analysis} here).
+We count the number of events with at least one blazar from our complete sample above 0.15~Jy falling within positional uncertainties.
+This counting is repeated for the real dataset and randomly-shifted samples, utilizing the same approach as in \autoref{s:analysis_logp}.
+The difference of these counts yields the number of excess neutrinos, i.e., those that are associated with AGNs.
+This number is $215\pm134$ objects, which is consistent with zero at a $2\sigma$ level.
+Thus, it does not constitute a significant evidence of a neutrino-blazar connection by itself.
+The lower significance in this case could be expected: the dataset is based on fewer observations, and there is more noise at low neutrino energies resulting from the atmospheric background.
+This noise is suppressed when the map of $L$ values is computed by IceCube (\autoref{s:data_icecube}).
+Nevertheless, it is still instructive to compare this estimate of the number of blazar-associated neutrinos over the three years to the total number of detection events in the Northern sky over this period, 196316.
+We find that a fraction of $(1.1 \pm 0.7) \cdot 10^{-3}$ of all the detections can be explained by blazars in our sample.
+This is around 1/3 of the total amount of astrophysical neutrinos in the three-year dataset \citep{1908.09551}, similar to the fraction for $E_\nu\geq200$~TeV case (\citealt{neutradio1} and \autoref{s:joint_analysis} here).
 Additionally we explore the dependence of the excess neutrino count on their energy.
-This count continues growing till the lowest energies available in the dataset, on the order of 1~TeV, suggesting that many AGN-associated neutrino detections are in the range of 1-10~TeV.
-These lower-energy events contribute a little to the likelyhood $L$ published for the seven-year data set.
+This count continues growing until the lowest energies available in the three-year IceCube dataset, on the order of 1~TeV, suggesting that many blazar-associated neutrino detections are in the range of 1-10~TeV.
 However, the statistical errors in the estimates based on three years of observations are too large to reliably conclude whether this is the case and to give more precise estimates.
+These lower-energy events contribute little to the likelihood $L$ published for the seven-year data set.

-\subsection{Neutrino energy flux: seven years of data}
+\subsection{Neutrino Energy Flux: Seven Years of Data}